 - Compete with 3,000 of your friends and classmates with intramurals.

-Throughout the year, the Office of Student Activities is there to help clubs and organizations on the Monmouth campus.
+Throughout the year, the Office of Student Engagement is there to help clubs and organizations on the Monmouth campus.
 From hosting a campus-wide student involvement fair ion the fall and spring semesters to assisting campus groups with events such as Springfest and Casino Night, the Office of Student Activities strives to provide students the clubs, events, and programs to move forward at Monmouth.

 Campus programming takes place throughout the week and also on weekends, so come out and enjoy!
 To find out about events, take a look at our campus event calendar, check out campus bulletin boards, read the campus newspaper The Outlook, check your campus email, or visit our social media sites.
 Other popular, traditional events hosted by our student organizations every year are: The Big Event, Homecoming, Winterball, and Ebony Night.
 From festivals, to talent shows and concerts, there are plenty of events and programs to attend on campus.

 The Office of Student Engagement also: